nalton-software/WebsiteV1/README.md

 #### v 1.0.2 - 16 Mar 2020
 Moved into repo using repl
 Mostly fixed layout - text now scales to width (sadly not with smooth transition)
+Added changing text to button